CURING LIVE ROCK

 to the tank if you did it in tubs elsewhere.

-While I would be careful to not move the curing water
+While I would be careful to not move the curing

-I would be equally careful to get every bit of sand,
+water to your tank, I would be equally careful to

-vessel and put in in my tank or sump.
-Who knows
+the bottom of the curing vessel and put in in my

-what might be there?
+tank or sump.
+Who knows what might be there?

 When aquascaping, it may take several